Aug 28 Design Sprints at the Enterprise Level

 You likely have heard a lot about design sprints recently.
 Jake Knapp, John Zeratsky, and Braden Kowitz of the Google Ventures design team wrote a book called “Sprint” that teaches an approachable, low-cost, one week process for improving and innovating quickly.
 The sprint process focuses on finding key improvement opportunity areas within a process or experience, generating ideas on how to solve that problem, creating a rough prototype, and testing with customers to get directional feedback.

-The book and methodology have led more and more teams to adapt “Design Sprints” even outside of agile software development, where the methodology has been used to get a defined amount of work done in a set amount of time, often two weeks.
+The book and methodology have led more and more teams to adapt “Design Sprints” even outside of agile software development, where the team uses the method to get a defined amount of work done in a set amount of time, often two weeks.
 But only a few have implemented sprints at an enterprise level, bringing together cross-functional teams, and enabling them to spend 100% of their time to solve a business challenge in a few highly focused days.

 Given the complexity of most large organizations, how do you successfully implement design sprints at that scale?

 We recently worked with an enterprise client who had cast a vision to adopt an agile and customer-driven innovation approach.
-In order to demonstrate to the organization what that could look like, they created a cross-functional team to focus on a strategic business opportunity and brought Rêve in to teach and apply design sprint methodology in real time.
+To demonstrate to the organization what that could look like, they created a cross-functional team to focus on a strategic business opportunity.
+They brought Rêve in to teach and apply design sprint methodology in real-time.
 Through the course of the engagement, we worked with them as one sprint team to prove the effectiveness of sprints.
 At the same time, we were working on a latent customer issue that had previously been identified through primary research and needed a resolution.